Natural forests in Sri Lanka: Seashore

-Sand Dunes
+Sand dunes

 Sand dunes are characterized by stunted or creping vegetation on large masses of sand.
 The sand dune structure is determined by wind speed and direction.
 Dunes are raised beaches of sand and are characteristic of certain coastal areas in the arid zone.
 Example: near Mullativu, Trincomalee, Kalpitiya, Yala etc.

 Deforestation

+In 1882, 82% of Sri Lanka was forested.

+Between 1990 and 2000, Sri Lanka lost an average of 1.14% of its forest per year.

+In total, between 1990 and 2005 alone, Sri Lanka lost 17.7% of its forest cover.

 Causes and Impacts

 Large scale agricultural and settlement schemes without the recognition given for wild animal habitats and their migration patterns have been a major driver of deforestation and degradation, particularly in the dry zone, during the last century.
 Planted crops, such as sugar cane, banana, maize and paddy, in an unplanned manner, have led to ever-increasing human-elephant conflicts.
 Sri Lanka current forest cover 16.5% in 2019 down form 29.7% in 2017.